-Based on a review of the documents submitted throughout the course of this appeal, including the CLDF submitted by Agency, I find that Employee was afforded one round of lateral competition to which he was entitled under D.C.
+Based on a review of the documents submitted throughout the course of this appeal, including the CLDF and Retention Register submitted by Agency, I find that Employee was afforded one round of lateral competition to which he was entitled under D.C.
 Official Code § 1-624.08.
+The Principal of Stuart Hobson has discretion to assign numerical values to the CLDF for each employee as he finds appropriate.
+This Office will not to substitute its judgment for that of the Agency, but will simply ensure that managerial discretion has been legitimately invoked and properly exercised.
+I further find that Agency did not abuse its discretion in conducting one round of lateral competition in Employee's case.